Andrew Vaughn Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.85 team ERA ranks seventh among all MLB pitching staffs.
+- The Guardians have a 3.85 team ERA that ranks seventh across all league pitching staffs.

-- Bibee gets the start for the Guardians, his 16th of the season.
-He is 6-2 with a 3.04 ERA and 85 strikeouts in 83 2/3 innings pitched.
+- Curry (3-0) gets the start for the Guardians, his third of the season.

-- The right-hander last appeared on Saturday against the Philadelphia Phillies, when he tossed seven scoreless innings while giving up two hits.

-- In 15 games this season, the 24-year-old has put up an ERA of 3.04, with 9.2 strikeouts per nine innings.
-Opponents are hitting .225 against him.
+- His most recent appearance was in relief on Wednesday when the right-hander tossed one inning against the Kansas City Royals, surrendering one earned run while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.